-Apart from the presenters being generally quite expressionless and monotonous, the sheer amount of English used was disheartening and I really think that other platforms would use the time more wisely to introduce you to more words and phrases and really immerse you in the language.
+Apart from the presenters being generally quite expressionless and monotonous, the sheer amount of English used was disheartening.
+I really think that other platforms would use the time more wisely to introduce you to more words and phrases and really immerse you in the language.

-While I realize that it’s the first lesson and you’re being introduced to a new language, I still found the time of actual spoken Russian to be very low and things don’t improve much in the second twenty minute-long lesson as this time it amounts to just thirty seconds.
+While I realize that it’s the first lesson and you’re being introduced to a new language, I still found the time spent speaking Russian to be very low, and things don’t improve much in the second twenty minute-long lesson.

-While the production value of the Rocket Language courses is typically very high, in the Russian one they dot random photos that I suppose are meant to be linked to Russia in some way or another around the platform.
+The production value of the Rocket Language courses is typically very high; in the Russian one they dot random photos that I suppose are meant to be linked to Russia in some way or another around the platform.

-Although it is nice to add a bit of color to the site as with these Honour Guards above, they really are just random photos as they aren’t connected to anything you’re learning at all.
-For me, this just goes to show how at the surface level Rocket Russian appears all shiny and well-designed but that the actual content is severely lacking and poorly thought-out.
+Although it is nice to add a bit of color to the site, as with these Honour Guards above, they really are just random photos as they aren’t connected to anything you’re learning at all.
+For me, this just goes to show how at the surface level Rocket Russian appears all shiny and well-designed but that the actual content is lacking and poorly thought out.

-Each lesson, for instance, has numerous ways which you can interact with the material but as we’ve seen above, all of the various features pretty much get you memorising the same thing over and over again just in different formats.
+Each lesson has numerous ways in which you can interact with the material, but as we’ve seen above, all of the various features pretty much just get you memorizing the same thing over and over again, just in different formats.

-While they do get you reading, writing down, listening and pronouncing the various words and phrases that you cover in each class, they never really build upon one another and so you end up learning them all in isolation.
-This means that you essentially end up memorizing them and can then only use them in the specific scenarios which you are familiar with.
+While they do get you reading, writing, listening and pronouncing the various words and phrases that you cover in each class, they never really build upon one another — you end up learning them all in isolation.

-As such I think they’d be better off doing a couple of things well (which numerous other language learning platforms do) rather than try and do everything but not to a high standard.
+As such, I think they’d be better off doing a couple of things well (which numerous other language learning platforms do) rather than trying to do it all.

 Over the eight modules, the Interactive Lessons certainly cover a lot of different topics which range from going shopping and talking about the weather to ordering drinks and catching the bus.

-After working your way through the first few Interactive Lessons you can then make your way onto the Language and Culture Lessons and here you learn about various aspects of Russian grammar and culture.
+After working your way through the first few Interactive Lessons, you can then make your way onto the Language and Culture Lessons.
+This is where you’ll learn about various aspects of Russian grammar and culture.

-Instead of listening to an audio, you are instead greeted with a wall of text which goes into a bit more depth about various grammar points before another large paragraph towards the bottom of the page introduces you to the cultural topic of the week.
+Instead of listening to an audio lesson, you are instead greeted with a wall of text which goes into a bit more depth about various grammar points before another large paragraph towards the bottom of the page introduces you to the cultural topic of the week.

 In general, the information isn’t presented in a very appealing manner.
 While it again has various words and phrases that you can both listen to and practice saying out loud, this part of the course basically amounts to a pretty boring textbook.

-The third type of lessons that make up the main bulk of the course are the Writing Lessons where you learn how to write the Cyrillic alphabet.
+The third main type of lesson is the Writing Lesson, where you learn how to write the Cyrillic alphabet.

 These are again quite underwhelming to work through and each of them has a very short video for you to watch which teaches you how various letters are written.

-These videos look strangely bootleg considering the otherwise high production value of Rocket Russian and, well, that’s actually all these lessons amount to and you can almost certainly find something better on YouTube that’ll teach you the Cyrillic alphabet.
+These videos look strangely bootleg considering the otherwise high production value of Rocket Russian; you can almost certainly find something better on YouTube that’ll teach you the Cyrillic alphabet.

-In any case, there are again eight modules with each of them being made up of four classes which deal with various topics related to traveling around Russia.
+In any case, there are eight modules each, made up of four classes that deal with various topics related to traveling around Russia.

-Much more Russian is used in these lessons than in the Interactive ones and for me, they certainly represent a step up in difficulty as you also find whole paragraphs written in the Cyrillic alphabet for you to decipher.
+Much more Russian is used in these lessons than in the Interactive ones and for me, they certainly represent a step up in difficulty.

 In this part of the course I found the audio technology to be a bit dodgy because although it picked up my voice very quickly, the accuracy rating of how I pronounced certain Russian words was definitely off as it still gave me 100% ratings after having butchered something like ‘Vy mozhete mne prinesti?’.

-These classes, however, were great for introducing you to a lot more vocabulary with much of it being very practical things which you’d need to use while traveling around Russia.
-The downside though was that each class was again accompanied by numerous Rocket Reinforcement exercises which I imagine any sane person would be fed up with by now.
+I do think, however, that these lessons could be great for introducing you to a lot more vocabulary, much of it being very practical things which you’d need to use while traveling around Russia.
+Of course, these lessons finish with more Rocket Reinforcement activities, which you may well be totally sick of at this point.

-While there’s not much of use here, you can see how you’re ranking in comparison to other people and I imagine some people would find it quite motivating to see themselves fly up the leaderboard.
+While there’s not a ton of use here, you can see how you’re ranking in comparison to other people, and I imagine some people would find it quite motivating to see themselves fly up the leaderboard.

-All in all, I came away with the impression that Rocket Russian looks really good and is very easy to use but that the core content is severely lacking in quality.
+All in all, I came away with the impression that Rocket Russian looks really good and is very easy to use, but the core content is severely lacking in quality.

-The lessons, for example, just don’t seem that well-thought-out and the myriad of different exercises which you are asked to do at the end of each one really are too similar to each other to make them any fun.
+The lessons, for example, just don’t seem that well thought out, and the myriad different exercises you are asked to do at the end of each one really are too similar to each other to make them any fun.
 In addition to this, the presenters are quite lifeless and expressionless which only contributes to the dull and monotonous feel to the material.

-As such, I feel that you’re better off avoiding Rocket Russian completely and I’m not even sure I’d recommend signing up for the free 6-day trial as you’ll be inundated with various offers and sales until you eventually cave in or unsubscribe.
+As such, I feel that you’re better off avoiding Rocket Russian completely; I’m not even sure I’d recommend signing up for the free 6-day trial, as you’ll be inundated with various offers and sales until you eventually cave in or unsubscribe.

-While beginners will certainly get something from the course, there are too many negatives such as the cost, the boredom factor and the learning method for it to be worthwhile and there are definitely way better resources out there like RussianPod101 or Red Kalinka, for instance.
+While beginners will certainly get something from the course, there are too many negatives — the cost, the boredom factor and the learning method — for it to be worthwhile.
+There are definitely way better resources out there, like RussianPod101 or Red Kalinka, for instance.